 1 - Elfa Mounted Standard Platinum measures 77-¾" long

 The price may vary.
 A few times a year, The Container Store deals with their Elfa products.
 Sign up for their mailing list, and you will be notified when they go on sale.

 How to Assemble the Over-the-door Wrapping Paper Station?

-Then, when everything came in, I went to town to assemble this behind-the-door organizer.
+Then, when everything came in, I went to town to assemble this over-the-door organizer.
 I was so excited that I didn't need to mount anything to the actual door except the top and bottom of the frame.
 This way, it would not damage the door.

 This is the closet door in my home office.
 I wanted to place it here since it was an unused space in my room.